 Obviously, you want to capture high-quality memories, but you might not have a big budget.
 Besides, other than your blog, it’s not like you’re trying to sell your photos to a fancy travel magazine.

-In this case you’re going for the best compact travel camera for travel, a balance of features and budget.
+In this case you’re going for the best travel camera that’s compact for travel, a balance of features and budget.
 In this case, you’re best to consider one of the following:

 You might be surprised at how powerful the camera is already in your pocket!
 Apple, Samsung and Google all have phones whose cameras are better than most entry-level travel cameras.